KSP-KOS/KOS/doc/source/structures/misc/kuniverse.rst

     with code that only reads the setting once up front and then assumes it never changes after that.
 Because in the stock game, that assumption would be true.

+.. method:: KUniverse:GETCRAFT(name, editor)

+    :parameter name: :struct:`String` craft name.
+    :parameter facility: :struct:`String` editor name.
+    :return: :struct:`CraftTemplate`

+    Returns the :struct:`CraftTemplate` matching the given craft name saved from the given editor.
+Valid values for editor include ``"VAB"`` and ``"SPH"``.

+.. method:: KUniverse:LAUNCHCRAFT(template)

+    :parameter template: :struct:`String` craft name.

+    Launch a new instance of the given :struct:`CraftTemplate` from the template's default launch site.

+    **NOTE:** The craft will be launched with the KSP default crew assignment, as if you had clicked launch from the editor without manually adjusting the crew.

+    **NOTE:** Due to how KSP handles launching a new craft, this will end the current program even if the currently active vessel is located within physics range of the launch site.

+.. method:: KUniverse:LAUNCHCRAFTFROM(template, site)

+    :parameter template: :struct:`CraftTemplate`.
+    :parameter site: :struct:`String` editor name.

+    Returns the :struct:`CraftTemplate` matching the given craft name saved from the given editor.
+Valid values for site include ``"RUNWAY"`` and ``"LAUNCHPAD"``.

+    **NOTE:** The craft will be launched with the KSP default crew assignment, as if you had clicked launch from the editor without manually adjusting the crew.

+    **NOTE:** Due to how KSP handles launching a new craft, this will end the current program even if the currently active vessel is located within physics range of the launch site.

+.. method:: KUniverse:CRAFTLIST()

+    :return: :struct:`List` of :struct:`CraftTemplate`

+    Returns a list of all :struct:`CraftTemplate` templates stored in the VAB and SPH folders of the stock Ships folder and the save specific Ships folder.

 .. _debuglog: